Museum of East Asian Art, Bath: Collection

 The Museum of East Asian Art's permanent collection of ceramics, jades, bronzes and bamboo carvings and more are based over the two upper galleries of the Museum.
 These galleries house the bulk of their almost 2,000 objects, ranging in date from c.5000 BCE to the present day.
-Further objects, which are rotated into the permanent collection regularly, are stored in the Museum vaults and the Franklin Tsu Gallery on the ground floor is used to house temporary exhibitions.

 The Museum hosts regular temporary exhibitions and has a full event programme that runs alongside these.
 In 2008 the Museum won a Learning Experience Award for their "Season of Tibet" exhibitions, one of their best received exhibition and event series to date.
 The exhibition of contemporary papercuts, hosted in 2010 to coincide with the Lunar New Year, was so popular with the public that it was extended.

 The Museum has also been involved with external exhibitions and is one of the Museum partners on the travelling exhibition organised by the National Geographic Society, which includes almost 100 items from the Museum's collection.
 Whilst on the Oman leg of the tour, the exhibition was visited by the United Nations Secretary General Ban Ki-moon, who expressed an interest in having the exhibition visit the United Nations Headquarters in New York.

 The Museum of East Asian Art has a full quarterly events programme, hosting a range of events on and off site which have included a talk by the Antiques Roadshow's Lars Tharp, and Bath's first East Asian Film Festival.